-- to read the thesis; - to reach an independent judgment on the thesis, against the appropriate criteria for the award, without consulting the internal examiner about the assessment, and to record this on a Preliminary Report Form prior to the viva; - to send their completed Preliminary Report Form to the Postgraduate Research Education Team at least one week prior to the viva; - to attend the viva and viva pre-meeting; - to come to an agreement with the internal examiner as to the outcome of the examination; - with the internal examiner, to complete the Joint Report Form; - in the case of a referral, normally to re-examine the referred thesis.
+- to read the thesis; - to reach an independent judgment on the thesis, against the appropriate criteria for the award, without consulting the internal examiner about the assessment, and to record this on a Preliminary Report Form prior to the viva; - to send their completed Preliminary Report Form to the Postgraduate Research Education Team at least one week prior to the viva; - to attend the viva and viva pre-meeting; - to examine the thesis together with the internal examiner; - to come to an agreement with the internal examiner as to the outcome of the examination - with the internal examiner, to complete the Joint Report Form; - in the case of a referral, normally to re-examine the referred thesis.

-7.6.
+6.6.
 Role of the internal examiner